The coronavirus pandemic has rapidly changed how companies across the world operate and the tools they use to communicate with their customers.

-You may be regularly communicating with customers using complex Customer Relationships Management data and email marketing software, these are great resources, however, in these unsettling times an old-school direct email from a member of the team member to your customers/ clients may be an appropriate way to reassure customers that your brand is there for them.
+You may be regularly communicating with customers using complex Customer Relationship Management (CRM) data and email marketing software, these are great resources, however, in these unsettling times an old-school direct email from a member of the team to your customers/ clients may be an appropriate way to reassure customers that your brand is there for them.

 Astley Media have an unrivalled depth and breadth of experience when it comes to communicating with your customers.
 Discover more Covid-19 resources and top-tips on our website www.astleymedia.co.uk